Eula Pearl Carter Scott: Pearl in the air

 Aviator Wiley Post was a friend of the Carter family and visited their home from time to time.
 In 1928, when Pearl was twelve years old, he gave Pearl and her father their first ride in an airplane.
 She was totally enthralled by the experience, later saying:

 Post agreed to teach Pearl how to fly.
 After several months of lessons, her father surprised her with her own Curtiss Robin airplane.
 On September 12, 1929, she took off on her first solo flight, becoming the youngest person in Oklahoma at that time to accomplish this feat.
 Not long afterward, she began to perform as a stunt pilot.

 In 1931, Post flew into the local airstrip with a man whom Pearl did not recognize.
 Moments later Post introduced her to the world famous Will Rogers.

 Devotion to children

 Pearl married at age 16, and quickly started a family of her own.
 She continued to fly after her first baby, but after she bore a second, she realized that the babies would have to grow up without a mother if there were an accident.
 She abruptly quit flying.
-She apparently relented once, when Wiley Post allowed her to take to the air flying his famous "Winnie Mae," in which he had set two world records.
+She apparently relented once, when Wiley Post allowed her to take to the air flying his famous "Winnie Mae," in which he had set three world records.